RecordsKeeper/recordskeeper-python-sdk/docs/source/transaction.rst

 It will return the sent data, sent amount and reciever's address of the retrieved transaction.

-**7. Verify a transaction from the Blockchain**
+**7. Calculate a particular transaction's fee on RecordsKeeper Blockchain**

-You have to pass these two arguments to the verifyTransaction function call:
+You have to pass these two arguments to the getFee function call:

-* Transaction id of the transaction you want to verify
+* Transaction id of the transaction you want to calculate fee for
 * Sender's address

-verifyTransaction() function is used to verify transaction's information by passing transaction id and sender's address to the function.
+getFee() function is used to calculate transaction's fee by passing transaction id and sender's address to the function.

 .. code-block:: python

-    verifyTransaction(address, tx_id)
+    getFee(address, tx_id)
-    data, sent_amount, reciever_address, fees = verifyTransaction(address, tx_id)
+    Fees = getFee(address, tx_id)

-    print (data)                    #prints data of verified transaction print (sent_amount)             #prints amount sent in verified transaction print (fees)                    #prints fees consumed in the verified transaction print (reciever_address)        #prints reciever's address of verified transaction
+    print (Fees)                    #prints fees consumed in the verified transaction

-It will return the data, sent amount, reciever's address and the fees consumed in the verified transaction.
+It will return the fees consumed in the transaction.